Augsburg University: Academics

 In 2023, the university announced the establishment of the John N. Schwartz '67 School of the Arts, an interdisciplinary home for the narrative, visual, and performing arts at Augsburg.

 Reputation and rankings

-Augsburg University was one of six higher education institutions in the nation to receive the 2010 Presidential Award for Community Service, the highest honor in the annual President's Higher Education Community Service Honor Roll.
-In 2013, U.S. News & World Report magazine named Augsburg one of the best colleges for service-learning, which includes 31 schools across the country where volunteering in the community is both an instructional strategy and a requirement of a student's coursework.
 According to the U.S. News & World Report 2024 rankings, Augsburg University was #24 among Best Regional Universities in the Midwest and #3 in top performers on social mobility.

-Augsburg University has been recognized as a Military Friendly® School (2024), one of the nation's top four-year institutions supporting community college transfer students by Phi Theta Kappa Society (2024), one of Campus Pride's top 30 LGBTQ+ friendly colleges and universities (2023), and one of Great Value College's 50 best disability friendly colleges.
+Augsburg University has been recognized as a Military Friendly® School (2024), one of the nation's top four-year institutions supporting community college transfer students by Phi Theta Kappa Society (2024), and one of Campus Pride's top 30 LGBTQ+ friendly colleges and universities (2023).

 Student life

 Campus organizations

 Augsburg's student body totals approximately 3,100 students from 36 states, more than 28 foreign countries, and 24 tribal nations/reservations.
 The on-campus diversity is enhanced by Augsburg's location in Cedar-Riverside, the Twin Cities' most culturally diverse neighborhood, which has the nation's largest concentration of Somali immigrants.
 One of the largest urban Native American populations is within one mile.
 Augsburg students have opportunities for involvement in more than 70 clubs and organizations, including student academic societies, publications, student government, Multicultural Life student groups, on-campus radio station, religious/spiritual groups, and more.